Kwisa

 The Kwisa (Queis, Hwizdź, /hsb/) is a river in south-western Poland, a left tributary of the Bóbr, which itself is a left tributary of the Oder river.

 It rises in the Jizera Mountains, part of the Western Sudetes range, where it runs along the border with the Czech Republic.
-At the slope of the Smrk massif it turns northwards, flowing along the towns of Świeradów-Zdrój, Mirsk, Gryfów Śląski, Leśna, where it is dammed at the Lake Leśnia reservoir, to Lubań, Nowogrodziec and Kliczków.
+At the slope of the Smrk massif it turns northwards, flowing past the towns of Świeradów-Zdrój, Mirsk, Gryfów Śląski, Leśna, where it is dammed at the Lake Leśnia reservoir, to Lubań, Nowogrodziec and Kliczków.
 It finally joins the Bóbr river approximately 2 km north-west of Małomice and 5 km south-east of Żagań.
 For most of its length it is in Lower Silesian Voivodeship, but it also flows through Lubusz Voivodeship for several kilometres before reaching its mouth.